loicsander/Robofont-scripts/MutatorScale/Readme.md

 Location(myAxis=10)
 ```

-Now we have key Locations, but to turn these in masters, we need to link these Locations to data, and this data has to be able to function like a number, or simply, be a number.
+Now we have key Locations, but to turn these into masters, we need to link these Locations to data, and this data has to be able to function like a number, or simply, be a number.

 So, let’s represent the axis with masters, like this: